mr-azazael/LightweightCharts.Blazor/README.md

 var series = await Chart.AddLineSeriesAsync();
 ```

-See the repository GitHub for examples.
+The Github repository contains a demo project with several examples (all available series, custom options, multiple series in a chart, multiple charts, etc.).

 ## Limitations
 Synchronous methods can't be forwarded to c# code.
 Because of this, some options can be set only from javascript.
+The demo project contains an example that offers a workaround.
-Option properties not available in c# wrappers are:
+Known options not available in c# wrappers are:
 - TimeScale options tickMarkFormatter;
 - Series options autoscaleInfoProvider;

 ## Debugging
-Clone the LightweightCharts.Blazor project and add a project reference to it in your blazor client.
+Clone the LightweightCharts.Blazor project and add a project reference to it in your blazor client.<br/>
 The contents of 'lightweight-charts.standalone.js' can be replaced with the development version to debug the javascript library.